ahmadsaad58/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic Tac Toe Web App
+A Tic Tac Toe Web App
+The AI is based on the minimax algorithm